andyfitzsuse/andyfitz.github.io/guide.md

 Related to the above, If you don't understand what I'm saying,
 That's not deliberate and it's on me to communicate clearly.
-Speaking up when you're not following is something I'm very grateful for.
+Speaking up when you're not following or simply don't like the phrasing is something I'm very grateful for.

 ## What gains and loses my trust

 #### Sharing our blindspots builds trust
 I’m naturally a gap filler and a room-maker.
 If I can trust that you’re sharing your hardest problems with me, I’ll perform to my best to solve for them.
-If you clearly demonstrate a passion and talent for an area, I’ll be grateful for your contributions and make sure I’m amplifying or giving you autonomy even when I don't yet see the value.
+If you clearly demonstrate a passion and talent for an area not addressed, I’ll be grateful for your detail.
+I make sure I’m either amplifying or giving you ample room - even when I don't yet see the value.
+What we see together is more than anyone can see alone.

 #### A critical attitude can both create trust or erode trust
 Being generous enough to be in open disagreement earns my trust and greatly influences what actions I take for the better.
 If you make the effort to communicate concerns, I make the effort to hear, understand, and address them when I can.
 Some encounters may end in a ‘disagree and commit’ scenario for either party.
 But by doing this my respect for you will grow and I'll trust you more after any rigorous debate.
 Being a surprise detractor for extended periods by contrast, can lure me into a combative stance where I chase wartime success.
 It’s on us both to be comfortable being openly critical.
 I strive to ensure safety and reward disagreement as a valuable contribution.
 Like anyone, I detest dissent manufactured in secret without having the opportunity to be consulted.
+Monocultures are not productive, I prefer debate early and often so long as we're both committed, consulted, and aware when decisions are made.

 #### I find trusting the second time is easier
 You may have learned the *crumpled bit of paper* visual metaphor for trust.
 Easy to do, impossible to completely undo.
 That's not entirely how I think of it.
 Hard lessons drive predictability and I value teachable moments on the way to long term trust.
 Failure is good and I look at patterns more than isolated incidents.
-Mistakes don't feel good but can be learned from.
+Misjudgement doesn't feel good but can be learned from.
+Whatever it is: I'll get over it as we are all human.

 #### Failure early and often but never the same
 We're part of an inherently optimistic species and that optimism helps us take risks and evolve.